 5 mistakes to avoid with room tone

-Forgetting to record it entirely
+- Forgetting to record room tone entirely once an environment shifts.

-Ignoring background changes like HVAC or traffic
+- Ignoring subtle background changes like HVAC or traffic nearby.

-Using mismatched or generic audio in post
+- Using poorly captured or mismatched audio in post.

 Gain and room tone • Subscribe to StudioBinder’s YouTube Channel